soundarmoorthy/AspNetCore360/README.md

 > .NET Core runtime 3.1
 > .NET standard 2.0

-#### Testing
-A postman document is present in the root directory of the project that can be used to test the endpoints.
-The filename is Hahn.postman_collection.json.
-You can import this document into postman and call the API's.
-1. Call create API
-2. Call Get API
-3. call Update API
-4. Call Get API
-5. Call delete API
-6. Call Get API

 #### Bugs
 1. Running the tests in parallel makes some of the tests fail because of Cocnurrency issues with InMemory database provider.